Skip to main content

 Although not essential, you will most likely want to provide several assets to your running app.

 This is easy to do using Docker Volumes, which lets you share a file or directory between your host system, and the container.
 Volumes are specified in the Docker run command, or Docker compose file, using the --volume or -v flags.
 The value of which consists of the path to the file / directory on your host system, followed by the destination path within the container.
 Fields are separated by a colon (:), and must be in the correct order.
-For example: -v ~/alicia/my-local-conf.yml:/app/public/conf.yml
+For example: -v ~/alicia/my-local-conf.yml:/app/user-data/conf.yml

 In Dashy, commonly configured resources include: